Miloš Vučević: Tenure

 Miroslav Aleksić, an opposition MP, accused Vučević of secretly sending weapons to Ukraine in February 2023.
-Vučević denied that the government sent weapons to Ukraine and Russia.
+Vučević denied that the government sent weapons to Ukraine or Russia.
 In April, following the Pentagon document leaks, documents alleging that Serbia had agreed to sell weapons to the Ukrainian Army to fight Russian forces were leaked.
 Vučević denied the allegations, calling them "a lie".
 He stated that Serbia had not sold and would not sell arms to either Ukraine or Russia, and suggested that someone was trying to "destabilise his country and involve it in a conflict it did not want to participate in" (cilj da destabilizuje našu zemlju i da je uvuče u konflikt u kome nećemo da učestvujemo).
 He also did not rule out the possibility that some Serbian weapons had ended up in the conflict zone by other means.

 In November 2022, Nova.rs journalist Danilo Savić speculated that Vučević would succeed Vučić as president of SNS upon his potential resignation.
 After Vučić announced his departure as president of SNS, Vučević opposed this move.
 At a party session in May 2023, Vučević was elected president of the SNS.
 After his election, he confirmed that SNS would be part of Vučić's People's Movement for the State movement.
 Journalist Ana Lalić characterised the change in leadership as "cosmetic", claiming that the leadership of the party would remain loyal to Vučić's family.

 Tensions between Serbia and Kosovo heightened again in May 2023, which resulted into a conflict between KFOR and Kosovo Serbs.
 In response to this, the level of combat readiness was increased in Serbia.
 Vučević also met with Serbian Army officials in Raška.
 In June, Vučević met the president of Cuba, Miguel Díaz-Canel.
-Later in September, the ministry of defence bought complex combat platforms for the Serbian Army for din.
-13.5 billion.
+Later in September, the ministry of defence bought complex combat platforms for the Serbian Army for RSD 13.5 billion.
 In North Kosovo, Serb militants perpetrated an attack in Banjska in September 2023, which resulted in death of one Kosovo Police officer and three Serb militants.
 In response, Kurti alleged that Vučević ordered the attack.
 In November 2023, Vučević met Jens Stoltenberg, the secretary general of NATO.
 A month later, the ministry of defence obtained new vehicles for the Serbian Army.